RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Evaluation

 \subsection{Performance}

-In this evaluation, we test the performance under different shard sizes of RepChain.
+In this evaluation, we test the performance under different shard sizes of \sys.
 The metrics of performance comprises two parts: throughput and user-perceived latency.
-The definition of these two metrics are the same as other works\cite{luu2016secure,kokoris2017omniledger, zamanirapidchain}.
+The definition of these two metrics are the same as other works\cite{luu2016secure,kokoris2017omniledger, zamani2018rapidchain}.
 The throughput is the number of transactions the system processes in one second.
-The user-perceived latency is the time that a user sends a $tx$ to the network until the time that $tx$ can be confirmed by any (honest) node in the system\cite{zamanirapidchain}.
+The user-perceived latency is the time that a user sends a $tx$ to the network until the time that $tx$ can be confirmed by any (honest) node in the system\cite{zamani2018rapidchain}.
 In our case, it is the time when a transaction is proposed until the RB is built so that any user can validate the transaction.
 More specifically, the system is tested under the \emph{simple attack} with three different shard sizes: 100, 225, 300 and 450.
-The average throughput and user-perceived latency have been measured and shown in Fig.~\ref{fig:TPCshardsize} and Fig.~\ref{fig:delayshardisze}.
+The average throughput and user-perceived latency have been measured and are shown in Fig.~\ref{fig:TPCshardsize} and Fig.~\ref{fig:delayshardisze}.
 The throughput for the four shard sizes is 15421 tps, 6853 tps, 4288 tps and 1485 tps respectively.
-The user-perceived latency is 20.4s, 58.2s, 88.5s and 146.0s.
-With the increase in sharding size, the throughput will decrease and the latency will increase.
-The poor performance under the shard size of 600 is due to the following reasons.
-First, RepChain shifts some workload from the members to the leader.
+The user-perceived latency is 20.4s, 58.2s, 88.5s, 146s With the increase in sharding size, the throughput will decrease and the latency will increase.
+The poor performance under the shard size of 450 is due to the following reasons.
+First, \sys\ shifts some workload from the members to the leader.
 With the larger shard size, the bandwidth of the leader for package transmission will increase a lot.
-Second, the transaction needs to be sent to one other after it is generated which also costs lots of time.
-Anyway, when satisfying the security property, the shard size of 225 has a larger throughput than other previous works.
+Second, the CoSi will cost more when the shard size increases.
+Anyway, when satisfying the security property, a shard size of 225 has a larger throughput than other previous works.
 The latency is almost equal to Omniledger.
 This indicates our design really can support a high-throughput transaction chain.